-The expected aRNA profile is a distribution of sizes 250-5500 nt with most of the aRNA 1000-1500 nt (Figure 5).
+The expected aRNA profile is a distribution of sizes 250-5500 nt with most of the aRNA 1000-1500 nt (Figure 6 on page 33).
 To compare bioanalyzer profiles of different aRNA samples, be sure to load equal mass amounts to get an accurate comparison.
+When comparing unmodified aRNA with amino allyl-modified aRNA you will notice that amino allyl aRNA migrates at a slightly higher molecular weight than unmodified aRNA.